chesterwizzle/Haikuverse/README.md

 *   **Platform-Aware Web Helpers:** The application uses a robust conditional import/export pattern to isolate web-only JavaScript interop code from the native mobile build, preventing compilation errors.
 This is achieved through "connector" files that export either a real web implementation or an empty mobile placeholder (stub).
     *   **Google Sign-In Web Helpers (`gsi_*.dart` & `google_sign_in_button_*.dart`):** A suite of files that uses this pattern to provide the official, browser-rendered Google button on the web, while seamlessly falling back to the standard `google_sign_in` plugin on mobile.
 The web implementation (`google_sign_in_button_web.dart`) uses a global callback holder (`_GsiCallbackHolder`) as a deliberate design to robustly manage the JavaScript button's state across sign-out/sign-in cycles, preventing stale callback errors.
     *   **Web Page Reloader (`web_reloader_*.dart`):** This utility uses the same conditional import pattern to provide a platform-aware function (`reloadWebPage()`) that forces a full page reload on the web.
 This is used during the sign-out flow to clear any lingering state from external JavaScript libraries, ensuring a clean session for the next user.
     *   **`poet_info_card.dart`:** A consistent, reusable card widget that displays a poet's public profile information, including their customized avatar, nickname, and live follower count.
 It features a dynamic "Follow"/"Unfollow" button, enabling users to manage their social connections from various places within the app, such as the `FableDetailPopup`.
+    *   **`poet_card.dart`:** A reusable, dynamic card widget for displaying a poet's public profile information (avatar, nickname, follower count) and a stateful follow/unfollow button.
+It also handles conditional display of follow dates.

 #### Application Theming System